Q: What is the cost of membership?

 Q: Do I have to make work in a certain artistic medium to be a member?

-A: No. Workman Arts is an interdisciplinary arts organization.
+A: No. Workman Arts is a multidisciplinary arts organization.

 Q: Do I have to have attended art school to be a member?